jesstelford/flattenify/README.md

 Flattenify installs the requested module into a temporary directory (which is later cleaned up) with npm.
-Browserify is then invoked with a special incantation that generates the final node-compaitble module, saved into `outfile`.
+Browserify is then invoked with a special incantation that generates the final node-compatible module, saved into `outfile`.